Surface Area and Volume of Cylinder — CBSE Class 9 & 10 Explained

 CSA = 2πrh

-Total Surface Area
+Deriving the Total Surface Area

-The cylinder also includes two circular ends.
+The cylinder also contains two circular ends.

-Area of one circle = πr²
+Area of one circle:

 2πr²

-Add this to the curved surface.
+Add this to the curved surface:

 TSA = 2πrh + 2πr²

-Each circular base has an area:
+Each layer has area:

 πr²